nnntt/SwitchNet/README.md

 #### Object detection papers
-Get more inspiration or evolution from these papers for object detection.
+Get more inspiration or evolution from papers for object detection or face detection recognition.
 ```
 @inproceedings{girshick2014rich,
   title={Rich feature hierarchies for accurate object detection and semantic segmentation},